GaussianGuaicai/mizu/README.md

 ## Troubleshooting

-- **Torch wheel errors**: confirm that your CUDA toolkit matches the pinned wheel (`cu128`) or install the CPU-only variant of Torch if you do not have an NVIDIA GPU.
 - **BitsAndBytes not found**: reinstall with `pip install bitsandbytes>=0.48.1` and ensure you are using a CUDA-enabled build.
 - **Missing model files**: run `huggingface-cli login` and make sure `jinaai/jina-embeddings-v4` is accessible to your account; the first run will download the necessary weights.